bacover/OpenVINOInstall/GX_Install_2018R5.md

 <ul>
 	<li>For the Intel® Arria 10GX Developer Kit FPGA, the pre-trained bitstreams are in the <code>/opt/intel/computer_vision_sdk/bitstreams/a10_devkit_bitstreams</code> directory.
 This demo uses a SqueezeNet bitstream with low precision for the classification sample.</li>
-	<li>For the Intel® Vision Accelerator Design with Intel® Arria® 10 FPGA the pre-trained bistreams are in <code>/opt/intel/computer_vision_sdk/bitstreams/a10_vision_design_bitstreams</code>.
-This demo uses a SqueezeNet bitstream with low precision for the classification sample.</li>
 </ul>

 <ol>